Lettuce Turnip The Beet

 ------------------------------------------

 Cucumbers are mostly water, making them a hydrating and refreshing snack or side dish.
 While technically a fruit, cucumbers are often treated as a vegetable in the kitchen, just like bell peppers and tomatoes.
 The green skin of cucumbers contains small amounts of vitamin K, aiding in protein synthesis.
-While not very nutrient dense, cucumbers promote hydration, aid skin health, and help digestion while being low in calories.
+While not very nutrient dense, cucumbers promote hydration, aid skin health, help digestion, and reduce inflammation while being low in calories.

 Serving Size: 1 cup (104 g)